New Brunn--Minkowski and functional inequalities via convexity of entropy: Dimensional convexity properties of the Gaussian relative entropy

 Furthermore, we can differentiate again to compute the second derivative,

-where in the third equality we use the conservation of mass and the Hamilton-Jacobi equation, while the last equality is essentially the expression for $\Gamma_{2}$ at the level of the integrands. \end{proof} Therefore, if $S \subseteq \wasser (R^{n})$ is a displacement convex set, and we would like to prove that $e^{- a D (\cdot \Vert \nu)}$ is concave on $S$, we must prove that
+where in the second equality we use the change rule and the continuity equation \eqref{eq: continuityeqn}, the third equality uses the Hamilton--Jacobi equation \eqref{eq: HamiltonJacobi}, while the last equality uses the formula

+for smooth $f$.
+This is a well-known weighted version of Bochner's formula, which can be easily obtained from its unweighted counterpart (see, for example, \cite[Chapter 14]{Villani09}). \end{proof} Therefore, if $S \subseteq \wasser (R^{n})$ is a displacement convex set, and we would like to prove that $e^{- a D (\cdot \Vert \nu)}$ is concave on $S$, we must prove that

 for all displacement interpolations $\{ \mu_{t} \}_{t \in [0,1]}$ in $S$.
 Actually, in this section, we would like to go a little bit further than the above inequality to also utilize the ``curvature'' associated with the semigroup.
 To this end, we introduce the notion of $(\kappa, 1/a)$-convexity of a function defined on a uniquely geodesic space.